 Simply build and draw with dominos and watch them fall over.
 This site is more fun than the one above.
 The game is well-designed and theirs a bit of physics involved as you have to position them intricately to get the desired hypnotic effect of dominos falling in a smooth heap.

 These ten apparently nonsensical single serving websites defy logic.
 But ‘single-serving website’ is an internet meme and part of web culture ever since the early days.
 There are many more from where these came from.
-Which are the best examples you have come across lately?
-Tell us all about them; it just might help me spend a lazy afternoon.

 Image Credit: Wikimedia Commons